pulzze/autoflow-documentation/docs/ids/action-integer-divide-quotient/tooltip.md

-This Action returns only quotient by divison of Integer.
+Divides two numbers and returns the quotient